-During analysis, items of evidence may be created or collected which may be used for future testing.
-In the firearms and tool mark section, this includes test fires, casts and trace evidence.
-Test fires, casts, and trace evidence will be returned to the submitting agency.
+During analysis, items of evidence may be created or collected, which may be used for future testing.
+The firearms and tool mark section includes test-fires, casts, and trace evidence.
+If test fires, casts, and/or trace evidence are created or collected during analysis, they will be listed on the report.
+Those items will be given to the submitting agency with the submitted evidence at the conclusion of all relevant analyses.